hensyou/cf-micro-service-architecture/order-service/labs/README.md

 ```
 A YAML file is actually a sequence of documents separated by --- lines, and each document is parsed separately to a flattened map.

-If a YAML document contains a spring.profiles key, then the profiles value (comma-separated list of profiles) is fed into the Spring Environment.acceptsProfiles() and if any of those profiles are active, then that document is included in the final merge (otherwise not).
+If a YAML document contains a spring.profiles key, then the profiles value (comma-separated list of profiles) is fed into the Spring Environment.acceptsProfiles(), and if any of those profiles are active, then that document is included in the final merge (otherwise not).

-Once this is done, add the below line to your run configuration or to your application.properties\ run configurations
+Once this is done, add the line below to your run configuration or to your application.properties\ run configurations

 ```java
 spring.profiles.active:dev